 He worked as a writer, reporter and editor in Newfoundland news media between 1952 and 1966.
 He served briefly at the Daily News and Telegram newspapers, but worked primarily in radio and television news.
 After three years with Harvey’s News, which supplied major news programs broadcast on VOCM, he set up and directed that station’s first newsroom operation in 1957.
 He later took on senior radio and TV news editor duties at CJON, forerunner of today’s NTV and OZ-FM, also writing news features and a business column for the Newfoundland Herald.
 He was President of the Newfoundland Press Club 1959-61.

 Nix moved to Ottawa in 1966 as an Information Officer with the Federal Department of Fisheries, rising to senior communications and public affairs posts in Fisheries and Oceans, Environment and Transport departments and the Federal Communications Council, of which he was Executive Director.
 His community activities included service as national chairman of the Government Section and President of the Ottawa Chapter of the Canadian Public Relations Society, Director of the Information Services Institute and member of the National Press Club.
 He also handled communications for the Ottawa Folk Festival.
+As a freelance writer, Nix has contributed to such publications as the Newfoundland Quarterly, Camera Canada, Downhome magazine, Fifty Plus Magazine, the St. John’s Telegram and the Ottawa Citizen.

 An active amateur photographer, specializing in production of audio-visual shows, he was for ten years newsletter editor for Ottawa’s 300 member RA Photo Club, and served as its first communications chairman.
 He established a long-running series of exhibits by Ottawa photographers presented at the National Press Club.